AlexanderAhlquist/ComicsCrafter/README.md

 I pushed the project to GitHub as I was working on it.
 I started the project over a month ago, but I didn't really get momentum going until the end of class once we had learned about all of the aspects of the project which we had to include.

 #### d.
 Standard Java naming conventions should be followed
-I did my best to follow standard naming conventions where possible.
+I did my best to follow standard naming conventions.

 ### 2. Core Java and Models: 16%